 Recommended design

-How to setup the feature?
+How to set up the feature?

 - Open the Intune console